profsmucker/ta-works/Documentation/README.md

 		* 3/4 TA
 		* 1/2 TA
 		* 1/4 TA
-	* Per course, the number of TA's will be totalled in the last column
+	* Per course, the number of TA's will be totaled in the last column
 	* This step must be filled out prior to running the matching algorithm in step 10.
 8. [Send Ranking Links, Monitor Replies]
 	* Function: This page allows the AC to: send out applicant ranking links to all instructors, view the number of applicants for each course, identify classes that do not have applicants, identify which instructors have not yet ranked applicants, send manual reminder emails to instructors that have not yet ranked, update instructor rankings for applicants
 	* Scenarios for Use:
-		** 1 - An instructor has asked the AC to complete the ranking for them.
+		* 1 - An instructor has asked the AC to complete the ranking for them.
-		** 2 - The Ranking deadline is approaching and the AC needs to determine which instructors still need to rank.
+		* 2 - The Ranking deadline is approaching and the AC needs to determine which instructors still need to rank.
-		** 3 - A reminder email needs to be sent to instructors to complete ranking.
+		* 3 - A reminder email needs to be sent to instructors to complete ranking.
-		** 4 - The instructor rankings need to be changed to force a match with the algorithm.
+		* 4 - The instructor rankings need to be changed to force a match with the algorithm.
 	* How to Use:
 		* Refer to Step 0
 		* Open Step 7, Send Ranking Links, Monitor Replies - (https://team4.uwaterloo.ca/taform/ranking_status.html)
 		* Review the number of applications for each course and which courses do not have applications.
 		* If you are visiting the page to send out all ranking emails, click the 'Send Ranking Emails' button.
 		* In a few days, check the status of ranking submissions for each course.
-		* If you are visiting the page to modify an instructors rankings, click on the ranking status 'Link' for the corresponding course.
+		* If you are visiting the page to modify an instructor's rankings, click on the ranking status 'Link' for the corresponding course.
-		* When the deadline for ranking submissions approaches, copy the ranking status 'Link' and use the provided email to send a reminder the the instructor.
+		* When the deadline for ranking submissions approaches, copy the ranking status 'Link' and use the provided email to send a reminder to the instructor.
 9. [Export Course and Ranking Information]
 	* Function: This page allows the AC to:
 		* Export the courses currently in the database with the corresponding number of TAs needed
 		* Export the ranking information for student and instructor
+	* Scenarios for Use:
+		* 1 - The AC needs to have these files archived for historical purposes.
+		* 2 - The AC wants to run these through the matching algorithm outside of the application.
 	* All exports will be a CSV
-	* The AC should have these files archived for historical purposes.
-	* The AC can also run these through the matching algorithm outside of the application.
-10. [Assign Teach Assistants]
+10. [Assign Teaching Assistants]
 	* Function: This page allows the AC to:
 		* Run the matching algorithm
 		* Export the students without a position after the match